 Basilica di San Marino, Italy

-One of the other mainstays of most Italian cities (other than the aforementioned public squares) are the seemingly countless churches and basilicas dotting every city across the nation.
-And again, San Marino is no exception to this, with the impressive Basilica di San Marino rising above most of the Republic’s skyline with its impressive architecture and design.
+One of the other mainstays of most Italian cities (other than the aforementioned public squares) is the seemingly countless churches and basilicas dotting every city across the nation.
+Again, San Marino is no exception to this, with the impressive Basilica di San Marino rising above most of the Republic’s skyline with its impressive architecture and design.

 Museo di Stato (National Museum) — Best for History Lovers